Zikos Chua: Geylang International

 On 14 April 2019, Chua became the third youngest scorer in Singapore Premier League history, at 16 years and 364 days, after Hariss Harun and Fareez Farhan.
-He kept his exploits by becoming the youngest player ever to reach the five-goal mark in league history, at 17 years and 102 days on 27 July 2019.
+He would than scored a brace in a 2–1 win over Warriors FC on 23 June 2019.
+Chua kept his exploits by becoming the youngest player ever to reach the five-goal mark in league history, at 17 years and 102 days on 27 July 2019.
 As of April 2020, Chua has scored 5 goals in 13 matches for the Eagles.
+His talent would not go un-noticed as he was picked up by J.League side Matsumoto Yamaga on a training stint.

-He suffered an ACL injury in 2019 and
+However Chua would suffer an ACL injury in 2019, setting him back.

+Chua would returned to Geylang International on 14 January 2024 after he completed his National Services.
+On 14 June 2024, he scored a brace in a 6–2 win over Hougang United.

+Young Lions (loan)

+In January 2022, Chua joined Young Lions on loan while serving his compulsory National Services with the Singapore Armed Forces.
+He scored his first goal for the club on 19 March 2022 in a 4–3 lost against Balestier Khalsa.
+On 7 August 2022, Chua scored a poker in a 4–2 win over Tanjong Pagar United which was also his first career hat-trick.
+However on 24 August 2022, he suffered a Cruciate ligament injury which ruled him out for a year.

+On 29 July 2023, Chua returned to action coming on as a substitution and scoring a goal in a 6–2 lost against Hougang United.

 International career

+Chua was born in Greece to a Greek mother and a Chinese Singaporean father which make him eligible to represent Greece or Singapore at international level.

+Youth

-Zikos Chua was first called up to the Singapore under-22 in 2019 for the 2019 Merlion Cup.
-He made his debut for the team on 7 June 2019, in a 3–0 win against Philippines.
-He made his debut against Philippines in the Merlion Cup.
+Chua was first called up to the Singapore U22 in 2019 for the 2019 Merlion Cup.
+He made his debut for the team on 7 June 2019, in a 3–0 win against Philippines U23.

-On 31 July 2019, Fadzuhasny Juraimi named Chua in the Singapore squad for 2019 AFF U18 Championship.
+On 31 July 2019, Singapore U18 head coach Fadzuhasny Juraimi named Chua in the Singapore squad for 2019 AFF U18 Youth Championship.

+Personal life

+Chua younger brother, Christos Chua is also a professional footballer currently playing for Geylang International under-21 side while serving his National Services.